 A full-time student’s eligible dependents may also participate in the service with proof of creditable coverage.
 An eligible dependent is:

-- a spouse, domestic partner or dependent child of a student (as defined below) who resides with the student and who is not eligible for coverage through his/her school or employer.
+- Spouse and domestic partner of a student who resides with the student and who is not eligible for coverage through his/her school or employer.

-- a spouse, defined as an individual to whom the student is legally married, or a domestic partner, defined as an individual of the same or opposite sex with whom the student has established a domestic partnership.
+- Spouse, defined as an individual to whom the student is legally married, or a Domestic Partner, defined as an individual of the same or opposite sex with whom the student has established a domestic partnership.
 A domestic partnership is a relationship between a student and one other person of the same or opposite sex.
+Both persons must:

 - not be so closely related that marriage would otherwise be prohibited;